 By 1870 the Borden family had relocated to Philadelphia, where 16-year-old Joe began to play baseball.
 In 1875 he was a member of the J.B.
 Doerr club, a crack amateur squad that played the best teams in Philadelphia and environs.
 On July 12, Doerr faced the professional Philadelphia Athletics of the National Association.
-With Borden in the box pitching under the name “Josephs,” Doerr won 6-4, “the Athletics being unable to hit him,” according to the Boston Globe.
+With Borden in the box pitching under the name “Josephs,” Doerr won 6-4.
 Borden’s outing earned him widespread notice in the press.

-Borden’s second outing, an 8-1 loss, came two days later against Chicago; again, the Inquirer said, he was “rather wild.”
+Borden’s second outing, an 8-1 loss, came two days later against Chicago; again, the Inquirer said, he was “rather wild.”7

 Borden came to be known as “the phenomenon” or “Josephus the Phenomenal.”
 He again pitched for the Doerr club on September 3, but received lucrative offers from several professional teams, including the Philadelphia Pearls.
-The Globe noted that he had another means of support, being “in the boot and shoe business in [Philadelphia]” probably with his father, and “steadily refused all offers,” insisting on a long-term contract.
-Nevertheless, on September 5, the Boston Red Caps’ president Nathaniel Apollonio, and manager, Harry Wright, signed Borden to a three-year contract worth $2,000 a year.
+Knowing that he could fall back on work in the boot and shoe business, with his father or otherwise, Borden sought a long-term contract.
+Nevertheless, on September 5, the Boston Red Caps’ president Nathaniel Apollonio, and manager Harry Wright, signed Borden to a three-year contract worth $2,000 a year.
 According to baseball historian Peter Morris, this was one of the first multiyear contracts in major-league history.

-The Boston Daily Advertiser was effusive in its praise of Borden, calling him “probably the best pitcher in the country next to [future Hall of Fame member Al] Spalding,” who would soon sign with Chicago.
-The Globe observed, “His batting record as an amateur is first class.”
+The Boston Daily Advertiser was effusive in its praise of Borden, calling him “probably the best pitcher in the country next to [future Hall of Fame member Al] Spalding,” who would soon sign with Chicago.12

 With the National Association giving way to the new National League, the Boston club held its first 1876 practice at a YMCA on March 16.
 Borden was reported to be in splendid condition due to playing skittles during the winter.
 According to the Globe, all of the players were weighed and measured; Borden was listed at 5-feet-7¼-inches tall, (shorter than the 5-feet-9 listed in today’s records) and 139¾ pounds.